open-contracts/protocol/PROTOCOL.md

 > "Do we really need enclaves?"

-There currently most popular approach to decentralized oracles relies on a game-theoretic idea called *peer prediction*.
+There currently most popular approach to decentralized internet access for smart contracts relies on a game-theoretic idea called *peer prediction*.
 A number of participants each put down a deposit into a contract, hold a majority vote about what some website showed, and the capital-weighted average report is taken as the truth.
 Whoever deviates from this average is penalized.
 This has a couple problems:
  1. The contract needs to incentivize many oracle nodes, which is only viable for long-term, recurring requests such as price-feeds
  2. If the data isn't public, you'd have to share your FiatPay login credentials
  3. Easy to break, if its truly permissionless: as soon as someone puts down large enough deposit, whatever they say becomes the 'truth' and everyone else is penalized.
 Taking historic accuracy into account only delays this issue.